8.2 Targeted Final Review by Domain

 Test Your Knowledge

-A patient with a T4 complete spinal cord injury suddenly develops a pounding headache, flushing above the lesion, and a sharp rise in blood pressure during a treatment session.
+A patient with a T4 complete spinal cord injury suddenly develops a pounding headache, flushing above the lesion, and a sharp rise in blood pressure during a session.
 The PTA should FIRST:

 A